limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 sarah@bulldogindustries.com:bulldoglover:::::
 ```

-Thank goodness authentication is a must to use the web shell.
+Thank goodness authentication is a must, to use the web shell.

 ![screenshot-3](/assets/images/posts/bulldog-walkthrough/screenshot-3.png)